How you ever thought to yourself: “Whoa! I wish I knew about that sooner!”?

 There are other tools and apps just like Calendly, such as ScheduleOnce which I come across all the time, but this is the one I started using because of multiple recommendations, and so far, so good.

 Noah Kagan (Session #71) has created the Swiss Army Knife of all apps to help grow your traffic.
-It can be installed on any website—Wordpress or not) and it’s called SumoMe (affiliate link – I earn a commission).
+It can be installed on any website—Wordpress or not) and it’s called SumoMe.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
 It is simply amazing, and the best part—it’s free.

 After you install it, you get access to the plugin’s “store”, where you can hand select from any number of useful features to install on your site in literally just a couple of clicks.
 I’ve been test driving this over the past week and I’m already seeing results from it.